Craving for waffles? These cafes will serve you sweet (or savoury) renditions of this warm, fluffy comfort food.

-Wild Honey, 2 locations including Mandarin Gallery and Scotts Square.
+Wild Honey, two locations including Mandarin Gallery and Scotts Square.

 Located along the hipster café lane that is Kampong Bahru Road, Strangers’ Reunion is notably popular for their ‘magic coffee’, which boasts the perfect magical ratio of coffee and milk.
 But this cosy café also serves up a selection of lovely buttermilk waffles (from $11) that deserves as much fanfare.
 Choose to pair your waffles with greek yogurt, fresh fruit, vanilla ice cream or strawberry maceration.

 Strangers’ Reunion, 33/35/37 Kampong Bahru Rd, Singapore 169355

 If you’re not alert while strolling along Duxton Road, you may walk right past this hidden gem.
 Group Therapy Café is located on the second floor of a restored shop house and is identifiable only by a teeny signboard and a flight of wooden stairs.
 Tuck into their delish Belgian waffles, while lounging on their sofas and reading from their extensive collection of books.
 Our faves include gold rush waffle, and peanut butter and banana waffle.

 Group Therapy Café, two locations including Duxton and Katong.